KCoderVA/GitHub-Copilot-Setup-Guide/README.md

 1. Fork or clone this repository.
 2. Enable GitHub Pages in repository settings: Source = `main` (root).
 3. Visit: `https://<your-username>.github.io/GitHub-Copilot-Setup-Guide/`.
-4. Open `index.html` for the interactive version or the printable variant for generating a PDF.
+4. Open `index.html` for the interactive version.
+For printing/distribution, use the PDF `GitHub Copilot Setup Guide (for VA Employees).pdf`.

 ## Printable Version

-Use the "Printable Version" button in the top-right of `index.html` OR open `GitHub_Copilot_Setup_Guide_PRINTABLE.html` directly.
-Use your browser Print dialog (Landscape, margins = default) to export to PDF.
+Use the "Printable Version" button in the top-right of `index.html` to open the PDF (`GitHub Copilot Setup Guide (for VA Employees).pdf`).

 ## PowerShell Automation Scripts
 Located in `copilot-instructions/`: